Pee Wee (singer): Name change and second studio album (2011–present)

 In 2011, Pee Wee changed his name to PW.
 He signed with Top Stop Music, a record label that features artists such as Prince Royce and Luis Enrique.
 His debut single as "PW", "Wanna Be Yours", was released on September 27, 2011.
 The dance track was produced by Sergio George and French producers So Fly and Nius.
 The video was shot at Universal Studios.
 His new album was released in February 2012.

+On January 20, 2024, news broke that the singer had been arrested by the Hidalgo County Sheriff’s Department for driving under the influence in the city of Edinburg, TX.
+He was issued a bond of $1,500.